Top-17 Most Beautiful Syrian Women

 Singer | Born 1973, Damascus

-Noura winks at both East and West—mixing classical Arabic maqam with pop rhythms.
-After overcoming cancer, she returned stronger, releasing hopeful songs that resonate with anyone fighting a tough battle.
+Noura winks at both East and West—blending classic Arabic maqam with popular rhythms.
+Back from a battle with cancer, she came back stronger, singing optimistic songs that touch the heart of anyone struggling in a difficult fight.

 6. Heba Nour